-Students will sit a final paper exam at the end of Year 11.
-This is worth worth 50% of the final award.
-For a large part of Year 11, students must undertake a "substantial design and make task" based on contexts supplied by the exam board.
-This is largely completed in lesson time, worked on as homework and is assessed by their teacher.
+Students are expected to demonstrate their understanding of the theory content throughout the NEA and during a single exam paper.
+These are each worth 50% of the final award.
+A large part of year 11 will be spent completing their NEA during which students must undertake a "substantial design and make task" based on contexts supplied by the exam board.
+This is largely completed in lesson time, worked on as home work and is assessed by their teacher.
 Students are encouraged to utilise a range of materials and techniques to demonstrate their skills and knowledge fully in the completion of this task.
-For further information, please contact Mr R Jeffs rjeffs@ imberhorne.co.uk
+For further information, please contact Mrs H Froger hfroger@imberhorne.co.uk